rpmartin/Rinstall/README.md

 Then hit enter.
 The `tidyverse` provides the plotting functionality that we require.

-**If you made it to this stage you have the minimal software install required for the course.**
+**If the tidyverse installs without error you have the minimal software install required for the course.**

 Once that is done (it may take a while) at the blinking cursor type: